Profitbase/Episode-Docs/articles/flow/actions/azure-blob-storage/get-blob-names.md

 # Get Blob names

 Gets a list of all blob names in an Azure Blob container.
 The blob name is the name of the blob object, for example `myfile.txt`.
 Use this action if you need a list of all the blob names in a container.
-If you only need to iterate over the blobs in a container _one by one_, consider using the [Foreach blob name](foreach-blob-name.md) action instead.
+If you only need to iterate over the blobs in a container _one by one_, consider using the [For each blob name](foreach-blob-name.md) action instead.

 ![img](../../../../images/flow/get-blob-names.png)